-I have detailed below just some of my experience as a counsellor and who I have worked with to give you an idea of my work...
+I have been working in my private practice for 9 years and have created a warm and safe space for you.
+I have detailed below just some of my experience as a counsellor to give you an idea of my work...

 Loss doesn't always mean the loss of someone close through death.
 Loss can take many forms, the loss of a relationship, loss of a friendship, loss of a career, loss of a home.. there are many losses we experience through life, and working through them could help come to terms with it.

 ' 'I am not what has happened to me.
 I am what I choose to become.'
 Carl Jung

 Abuse takes many forms, sexual abuse, recent or historic, domestic abuse, verbal abuse, emotional abuse, neglect, and the effects of abuse can have a massive impact in our lives, affecting the way we are in relationships and our daily living.
 Maybe keeping the abuse from others through fear of what they may say or ashamed to let anyone know it exists or existed.
 I work with survivors of abuse and have much experience in this area.